Fitness Volt

 Your muscles do most of their growing when you are asleep.
 During the night, your body produces more growth hormone and testosterone, and rates of protein synthesis are highest.
 In short, if you don’t get the requisite 7-9 hours of sleep per night, you could end up undermining your progress.

-You can read more about the importance of sleep here.
+Learn more about the crucial role of sleep in muscle building here.

 Categories: Chest Training Workout Plans Workouts